Alaska vs Hawaiian Airlines 2026

 - Canada: Vancouver, Victoria, and others

-- New 2026 international long-haul: Seattle-Tokyo Narita (January 2026), Seattle-London Heathrow (spring 2026), Seattle-Rome (spring 2026), Seattle-Reykjavik (spring 2026)
+- New 2026 international long-haul: Seattle-Tokyo Narita (January 2026), Seattle-Rome (April 28, 2026), Seattle-London Heathrow (May 21, 2026), Seattle-Reykjavik (May 28, 2026, on the 737 MAX 8)

 - oneworld alliance member since 2021: earning and partner access on British Airways, Iberia, Qantas, Japan Airlines, Cathay Pacific, Finnair, Malaysia Airlines, Qatar Airways